The Churches of Britain and Ireland

 Kirkstall, Leeds.

 Kirkthorpe, St. Peter.
 Another view.
 David advises that these unusual gravestones are for nuns who fled the French revolution.
-All © David Regan (2011).
+Two interior views - 1, 2, two memorial tablets, and the font.
+SE 3613 2098.
+All © David Regan (2011 and 2024).
 Link.
-Grade II* listed- link.
-Gravestones: grade II listed.
+Grade II* listed.
+For the grade II listed gravestones see here.

 Knottingley.